 What do we mean by the “shape” of your funnel?
-You may recognise the following funnel diagram: you might have some more levels and different names for each level, but it will roughly look something like this:
+You may recognise the following funnel diagram: you might have some more levels and different names for each level, but it will look something like this:

-However, the critical question you need to be asking yourself is, does this actually represent the Buyer Journey?
+However, the critical question you need to be asking yourself is, does this represent the Buyer Journey?
 What would the data look like if we analysed where all the leads are in relation to their progress to purchase as opposed to their progress through our lead funnel.

-What you may notice with this version of the chart is that the labels have changed.
+First, the labels have changed.
 This is because this represents the actual buyer’s journey and not arbitrary qualification steps of a funnel.
 The counts of customers in this chart represent where they are on their buying journey as tracked against content consumption.

 Here is our formula for becoming Buyer Journey focused:

-Build your Buyer Journey map starting from your buyer’s needs.
+- Build your Buyer Journey map starting from your buyer’s needs.

-Audit your content against this map.
+- Audit your content against this map.

-Fill the gaps.
+- Fill the gaps.

-Put the map live.
+- Put the map live.

-Activate and align the journey with campaigns.
+- Activate and align the journey with campaigns.

-Monitor and optimise.
+- Monitor and optimise.

 The Odyssiant Buyer Journey Engine makes all this easy with a simple to use mapping tool and analytics that provide a unique view on how your marketing is performing.